rust-lang/rust/text/2008-non-exhaustive.md

 }
 ```

-This seems unintended, even tohugh this is currently the best way to make
+This seems unintended, even though this is currently the best way to make
 non-exhaustive enums outside the standard library.
 In fact, even the standard
 library remarks that this is a hack.
 Recall the hidden variant for
 [`std::io::ErrorKind`]: